facebook/lexical/docs/design.md

 > Note: this document is still a work-in-progress and things are likely still in flux.

-Lexical was built from the ground up to be lean and extensible.
+Lexical was built from the ground up to be a lean and extensible text-editing framework.

 You can think of Lexical as more of a text editing engine, rather than a monolithic text editor that provides everything out-of-the-box.
 It might help to think of Lexical as